mcarneal/limbik/README.md

 Installation Instructions:

 This file is broken into Two directories: Limbik-frontend and Limbik Backend.
-From the Backend folder run a Node index.js to begin the Express Server.
+From the Backend folder run npm install and then run a Node index.js to begin the Express Server.
 By default this will run on localhost 3000:

-From the Front end directory run NPM start to begin the React App. if the React app attempts to run on localhost 3000 a warning will appear asking to start on 3001.
+From the Front end directory run NPM install and than NPM start to begin the React App. if the React app attempts to run on localhost 3000 a warning will appear asking to start on 3001.
 Press yes.

 You can now begin your inspection of the 2016 facebook fake news posts in a visually appealing method.